Welcome to today's edition of the Rush 24-7 podcast.

 The fact that they're all over the place, you still put your towel down and only then realize it makes me question your eyesight.

-Everybody, everybody wants to get any act.
+Everybody wants to get in the act.

 All right.

-Uh, here we go back to the Senate.
+Here we go back to the Senate.

 Legalizing identity theft.

-Senate voted yesterday to allow illegal aliens to collect social security benefits based on past illegal employment, even if the job was obtained through forged or stolen documents, identity theft.
+Senate voted yesterday to allow illegal aliens to collect Social Security benefits based on past illegal employment, even if the job was obtained through forged or stolen documents, identity theft.

 There was a felony they were committing, and now they can't be prosecuted.

-I'm an honorary member, saw Ensign at a golf tournament recently.
+He said, John Ensign, Nevada Republican, former House member, freshman class 1994, I'm an honorary member, saw Ensign at a golf tournament recently.

 Great, great guy.